• Skip to primary navigation

 Valentina K. Wein

-These Chestnut cookies are packed with chocolate chips and they're a super delicious gluten-free treat.
-Made with chestnut flour, these cookies are perfect to share during the holiday season!
+Chestnut Cookies with chocolate chips are soft, buttery, subtly spiced, and have a delicious nutty, earthy flavor.
+Made with chestnut flour, these super tasty gluten-free cookies are a lovely Christmas Cookie and perfect for the holiday season!

 *Makes about 2½ dozen / about 2 cookies per serving